I'm warning you, this is a very fussy recipe, but the final product is definitely worth the time and effort.

-It was amazing!
+I've tried Stollen from Aldi's (okay, 'Aldi' for some of you) but it just didn't cut it.
+The Stollen from Tesco, which friends sent us a couple years ago, was amazing!
 We savored every single melt-in-your-mouth morsel and I knew right then that I had to learn how to make this stuff.

 Dried fruit, soaking in brandy